Target an Industry

 Internships can unlock countless opportunities for graduate students to develop transferable skills that cannot be gained through their graduate studies but are nonetheless crucial to their career success.

-The Graduate Student Internship Fellowship is made possible for this year through GSA fees and is coordinated by Career Services and GSA.
+The Graduate Student Internship Fellowship is made possible through GSA fees and is coordinated by Career Services and GSA.

-There are four-five $2,000-2,500 fellowships that will be awarded based on the following criteria:
+There are up to five $2,000-2,500 fellowships that will be awarded based off the following criteria:

-- Financial need and impact of fellowship to ease need in order to engage in the opportunity
+- Financial need and impact of fellowship to ease need in order to engage in opportunity.

-- Completion of application, submission of a resume and met eligibility criteria
+- Completion of application, submission of a professional resume, and met eligibility criteria.

 - The work experience is meant to be an opportunity for students to learn job & career skills in a non-academic setting.
 This now includes remote opportunities (in response to COVID-19).